 Tennessee teaching licensure (Grades 7-12) is available with modifications to the French major and the King College Core, and successful completion of the Secondary Education minor.
-Licensed teachers in secondary education are in great demand in all fifty states, and the areas of science, mathematics, English as a second language, and foreign languages are considered critical need areas in K-12 public education by all states.
 Declaration of the minor and early and frequent advisement is essential to timely completion of degree and licensure requirements.
 Students seeking teacher licensure will be assigned a secondary education advisor in the Department of Teacher Education, in addition to their major advisor.
 See the "Admission to the Teacher Education Program" section of this catalogue or contact the Administrative Assistant in the School of Education for eligibility criteria, admissions procedures, and timelines.